top of page

 'All of a sudden' versus suddenly

 While we're on the subject, another set of questionable words is 'all of a sudden.'
-For those wondering about this, the phrase has 5 syllables and means suddenly.
-If we used the latter instead of the former, we'd say two more syllables.
-Regardless, it's part of our speech and I'm not sure we're going to shorten this anytime soon.
+For those wondering about this, the phrase has five syllables and means suddenly.
+We'd say two more syllables if we used the latter instead of the former.
+Regardless, it's part of our speech, and I'm not sure we will shorten this anytime soon.

 No one talks about them anymore